The Temporal API: JavaScript's Long-Awaited Solution to Date Handling

 Why Date Has Failed Us

-But hey, it’s not all doom and gloom.
-After more than 25 years of this madness, we finally got something built from the ground up: the Temporal API.
+But after more than 25 years of this nonsense, we finally got something built from scratch: the Temporal API.

 Temporal API